aptech/docs/docs/fgls.rst

               - scalar, default 0.

                 :0: do not scale residuals.
-                :1: Scale residuals to truncate values at the 1 first and ninety-ninth percentiles.
+                :1: Scale residuals to truncate values at the first and ninety-ninth percentiles.

             * - ctl.mleAR
               - scalar, default 1.

-                If 0, internally created variable names are not padded to the same length (e.g. ``X1, X2,..., X10``).
-If 1, they are padded with zeros to the same length (e.g., ``X01, X02,..., X10``).
+                :0: Use OLS estimate of autoregressive parameters in innovation covariance matrix estimation.
+                :1: Use MLE estimate of autoregressive parameters in innovation covariance matrix estimation.

+                Valid only if using ``"AR"`` method for computing innovation covariance matrix.

             * - ctl.printOutput
               - scalar, default 1.

+                :0: do not print statistics.
                 :1: print the statistics.
-                :0: do not print statistics.

     :type ctl: struct